svilupp/PromptingTools.jl/docs/src/prompts/general.md

-## General Templates

-The following files are auto-generated from the `templates` folder.
+The following file is auto-generated from the `templates` folder.
 For any changes, please modify the source files in the `templates` folder.

 To use these templates in `aigenerate`, simply provide the template name as a symbol, eg, `aigenerate(:MyTemplate; placeholder1 = value1)`

+## General Templates

 ### Template: BlankSystemUser

-- Description: Blank template for easy of prompt entry without the `Message` objects.
+- Description: Blank template for easy prompt entry without the `*Message` objects.
 Simply provide keyword arguments for `system` (=system prompt/persona) and `user` (=user/task/data prompt).
 Placeholders: `system`, `user`
 - Placeholders: `system`, `user`
 - Word count: 18
 - Source:
-- Version: 1
+- Version: 1.1

 **System Prompt:**
 {{system}}